top of page

 Kasama isn't just a restaurant.
 It is a bakery as well and their desserts are so, very good.
 The black truffle croissant was, flavor-wise, the best croissant I have ever eaten.
 The croissant is filled with a mixture of black truffles and Delice de Bourgogne cheese and then topped with honey and truffle oil.
 It is sweet and savory perfection.
 The cheesecake was light, airy and flavorful and the ube huckleberry tart was moist, with perfectly crisped edges.

-And if you think that was a sweet ending to a delicious meal, I have something to add even more sweetness.
+And if you think that was a sweet ending to a delicious meal, I have something to add even more charm.
 Of the two lovely people that I met in line, and had the pleasure of sharing this meal with, one was a local.
 She insisted on paying for my entire meal as a welcome gift to the city of Chicago.
 The kindness of strangers moves me deeply every time.
 Thank you to both of you for making my meal at Kasama extra special.

 North Pond